01Administrative Assistant / Secretary

 Bartenders serve drinks in bars, restaurants, wineries, or breweries.
 Many bartenders work part time, and most work evenings, weekends, and holidays.

 Although bartenders are paid by the hour, with tips included, the number can amount to much more.

 Average Bartender Salary: $12.63/hour plus tips

 Waiters and waitresses take orders and serve food and beverages to patrons.
 They may work in restaurants, bars, hotels, or other food service places.
 Waiters and waitresses may work part time or full time.
 Many waiters work part time, and many work evenings, weekends, and holidays.

-A waiter earns an average of $11.73/hour, but he or she can earn much more with tips.
+A waiter earns an average of $11.73/hour directly from their employer, but he or she can earn much more with tips.

 More Information: Bureau of Labor Statistics - National Employment and Wage Data

 The Highest Paid Hourly Jobs

 Some people think that jobs that pay by the hour pay less than salaried jobs, but that is not always the case.
 A number of full-time hourly jobs offer sizeable salaries and good benefits.
 Many people prefer hourly jobs because they allow for flexibility, and often allow workers to leave their work at the office.